shaloo/docs.arcana/docs/howto/integrate-app/wagmi.md

 {% include "./code-snippets/auth_wagmi_use_app.md" %}

-Here is a basic, generic example of how you can layout the `wagmiClient` with the {{config.extra.arcana.wallet_name}} configured as the wallet option on the app page:
+Here is an example of how you can layout the `wagmiClient` with the {{config.extra.arcana.wallet_name}} configured as the wallet option on the app page.
+Note that in this example, the `setLogin` function is used after creating the wallet connector (the alternative custom UI option listed above):

 {% include "./code-snippets/auth_wagmi_use_index.md" %}